apollosolutions/observability-workshop/README.md

 - [Rover](https://www.apollographql.com/docs/rover/getting-started) to publish the provided schema
 - The provided Apollo Studio Graph ID and access to the associated Apollo Studio instance

+### MacOS & Linux (incl.
+WSL)

-Once you have the above installed, you can run the `setup.sh` script included to fetch the additional dependencies.
+Once you have the prerequisites installed, you can run the `setup.sh` script included to fetch the additional dependencies.

 <details>
 <summary>What if I want to install them manually?</summary>